 Corporate Partnerships Policy and Policy for Declining Donations

 London Wildlife Trust (the Trust) is dedicated to protecting the capital's wildlife and wild spaces, and engaging London's diverse communities through free access to our nature reserves, campaigning, volunteering and education.
 Our vision is a London alive with nature, where everyone can experience and enjoy wildlife.

 Our mission is to stand up for London’s wildlife, by: • Protecting, restoring and creating wild places for nature • Engaging, inspiring and enabling people to connect with nature • Championing, challenging and influencing people to stand up for nature

 We aim to have positive relationships with supporters through donations, volunteering and gifts in kind.
 We welcome relationships with businesses whose activities and interests are compatible with our vision, mission and values.
 To help guarantee a sustainable business model, London Wildlife Trust aims to maintain a broad base of different sources of funding.

-This policy addresses ‘corporate partnerships’ as defined using the following Fundraising Regulator (2016) definition: a corporate partnership is a relationship where there is a transfer of money, skills or other resources from the commercial entity to the charity.
+This policy addresses ‘corporate partnerships’ as defined using the following Fundraising Regulator (2016) definition: A partnership between a charitable institution and a commercial company where the commercial company provides money, skills or other resources to the charitable institution.
+If part of the support provided involves the commercial partner directly asking for donations, they will fall within the definition of a ‘thirdparty fundraiser’, and in some cases, a ‘commercial participator’.
 Corporate partnerships include, but are not restricted to, sponsorship agreements, affinity marketing, donations and grants; they exclude employee match funding (as in the scenario the corporate has no formal agreement or linkage with the charity).